khoitd1997/carmind/README.md

 The sensor has a fusion mode which are basically pre-set settings for various sensors in the DOF, sensors like accelerometers will have a more limited set of options when in fusion mode since the pre-set already fixes a couple of options

 ### Data Output

+All types of data is 2 bytes on each axis

 Linear acceleration is acceleration without the gravity component, the gravity component can be separtely obtained